 Most of the cows we encountered were in grassy and open areas.
 They were in herds and don’t really bother hikers, except when they’re blocking the way, wherein you’ll just have to politely go around them.

-You can start buying your souvenirs here too, they have loads of Mt.
-Ulap keychains for you to choose from.
+You can start buying your souvenirs here too, they have loads of keychains and others trinkets.
 If you don’t want to carry extra weight, you can wait until you get to your end point.
-They sell Mt.
-Ulap shirts at the foot of the mountain.
+They sell Mt Ulap shirts at the foot of the mountain.

 4. You’ll find fields of green and flowers when you reach flatter surfaces